 (f) This clause 1 of Part A is subject to your, and the Participant’s, rights under the Victorian Consumer Law and/or the Australian Consumer Law (where applicable).

 (a) You appoint the Supplier to perform the Services in accordance with the relevant Program Details, and the Supplier accepts this appointment.
 The Supplier may subcontract the performance of the Services or any other performance of its obligations under this Agreement to a subcontractor in its sole discretion.

-(b) The Supplier will use its reasonable endeavours to ensure the Services are rendered in accordance with the relevant Program Details.
+(b) The Supplier will use its reasonable endeavors to ensure the Services are rendered in accordance with the relevant Program Details.
 The Supplier reserves the right to make reasonable changes to the relevant Program Details prior to the commencement of, or during, the Program, where it is reasonably necessary to do so.
-The Supplier will endeavour to provide you with as much notice as practicable in relation to any such changes.
+The Supplier will endeavor to provide you with as much notice as practicable in relation to any such changes.

 3. Supplier’s rights

 (a) direct the Participant to not participate in an activity or part of an activity under the Program based on reasonable coaching and training requirements, including through the ordinary rotation and substitution of participants;